sola-st/CMI-Finder/README.md

     **Output:** For our experiments, we used a random scraper to collect our set of repositories.
 The list of repositories that we scraped is given in the file **./datasets/cmi_finder_repos_list.json**

-* **Option2: Scraping a list of repositories from GitHub.** The following command will scrape the list of repositories given in the file target_repos.txt and save them to the folder ./output_folder
+* **Option2: Scraping a list of repositories from GitHub.** The following command will scrape the list of repositories given in the file ./demo_repos/target_repos.txt and save them to the folder ./demo_repos

     ```
     python -m data_collection.scrape --strategy list --strategy_arg ./demo_repos/target_repos.txt --output ./demo_repos